keyboard_arrow_up

 Vortex Finder

-The outlet at the top of the cyclone through which overflow exits.
+The outlet at the top of a cyclone through which the overflow stream leaves the unit.

 More Filtering Systems Information